drufball/yosai/_drafts/actualization.md

 He was surprised to see two other individuals standing at the starting line as well.
 Hako was there, which made sense.
 But so was Keta.
 Moto gave him a questioning look.
 "I would not have expected caution from you..."

 Most of the kids had reached the base of the wall now.
 Moto was surprised to see the stone-eaters faring better than most.
 They had originally seemed poorly suited to the contest.
 But now, their ability to increase their weight and harden their bodies was proving a valuable tool for ignoring the attacks of others.
-Moto watched as one of them leaned into a blast from a fire-bringer, then reach out and clubbed them off the wall with a stone fist.
+Moto watched as one of them leaned into a shove from another recruit, then reach out and clubbed them off the wall with a heavy fist.

 Fumi had managed to avoid most of the conflict, reaching the top of the wall unscathed.